akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 24. Applied Visual Design
+# 24. Change the Position of Overlapping Elements with the z-index Property

 ## Description
 <section id='description'>